-I very seldom write a blog that simply sends you off somewhere else to read something by another writer - but this is an exception.
-The Guardian recently published an opinion article called "Technology Is Driving Us To Distraction" which so perfectly and masterfully states what's been bugging me existentially for years now - that I'm going to give you the link, ask you to trust me and go read.
+I seldom write a blog that simply sends you off somewhere else to read something by another writer - but this is an exception.
+The Guardian recently published an opinion article called "Technology Is Driving Us To Distraction" which so perfectly and masterfully states what's been bugging me existentially for years now - that I'm going to give you the link to go read.

 Here's a lure: "I now believe the liberation of human attention may be the defining moral and political struggle of our time.
 It is a first-order problem; its success is a prerequisite to the success of virtually all other struggles.
 We therefore have an obligation to rewire the system of intelligent, adversarial persuasion we have inherited before it rewires us."

-Without further ado, here's the Guardian article by James Williams - power to you, James!
+Without further ado, here's the Guardian article by James Williams.